 Local and federal resources are insufficient to address all community needs, even those of high priority.
 Leveraging funds from other sources is a goal to offset obstacles to addressing underserved needs.

 Economic development is a high priority for creating and retaining jobs in the community.
 Youth services are a high priority to assist working families with child and youth development for a more positive community.
 Emergency repairs and barrier removal activities are a high priority to prevent homelessness for elderly, disabled, and extremely low-income households.
+Creation of additional rental units is a high priority to prevent homelessness and to provide decent housing.
 Lack of funding is an obstacle in addressing underserved needs; however, the City of Enid creates partnerships with other community organizations to leverage funds to create a suitable living environment.

 The Action Plan will cover the one-year period of July 1, 2026 to June 30, 2027.
 Enid does not anticipate funds from program income.